dinoSciML/dinox/README.md

 conda update cupy
 pip install equinox
 ```

+# Notes on why we require these packages:
+- `cupy` - for rapid permuting of data on GPUs
+- `kvikio` - for interfacing with NVIDIA GPU Direct Storage (GDS) for loading data directly to GPU, skipping the CPU
+- `opt_einsum` - for order-optimized tensor contraction
+- `equinox` - Dinox is primarily build off of equinox and is therefore fully jax compatible.
+Most of dinox are simply lightweight utilities for dealing with mean H1 loss training of nerual networks with data that is enriched with Jacobians ($`X, Y, dYdX`$)
+- `optax` - we use optax for optimization, though any neural network optimization library can be used.
+We make choices primarily for speed.

-# Need to generalize this to figure out the actual minimal requirements in terms of cuda, jax versions, and kvikio.
+## Need to generalize this to figure out the actual minimal requirements in terms of cuda, jax versions, and kvikio.
 The main tricky parts are which versions of jax/kvikio/cudatoolkit/cuda-nvcc/cudnn work together well.
 For now, only want to restrict to python>=3.10
-# Let me know if anyone has depenency resolution issues.
+## Let me know if anyone has depenency resolution issues.